RD211/RowMate/tutorial.md

 # How to create an activity STEP BY STEP TUTORIAL

-In order to create an activity we must first add boats and those require certificates.
+In order to create an activity we must first add boats, which also require certificates.

 This document will provide a tutorial of how to create a training activity from scratch.

 ## Step 1: We must get ourselves an admin token.

 We must first get an admin token.

-The admin credentials are administrator and administrator.
+The admin credentials are "administrator" and "administrator".

 ![image](images/image1.png)